In honour of World AIDS Day, we explore how an HIV-positive diagnosis can affect where and how you travel.

 - Pack enough medication for the duration of your trip plus (at least) one extra week’s worth in case of delays.

 - Map out gay-friendly doctors, local HIV organizations, or gay advocacy groups.
-This will help you in case of an emergency or lost medication.
+This will help you in case of an emergency or lose medication.

 - Take care of any pre-existing medical issues before you jet off.
 For example, dental care should be addressed beforehand because international dentists may not be familiar with HIV-positive patients.